 A master carpenter once trained me (painfully I might add) how to construct and maintain chisels, molding planes, and Japanese backsaws from raw materials because I asked to learn.
 Tool making is another craft.
 Once upon a time this skill fed my family when there was little other work to be had.

-As a professional tradesman and later as a master builder I always brought my production tools.
+As a professional tradesman and later as a master builder I always bought my production tools.
 I discovered that people tend to covet and sometimes steal the better tools of others.
 The replaceable tool became a better option.
 This was a manageable level of risk of loss coupled with a much larger potential upside.

 If you employ journeymen with that level of skills, you must also supply them with decent, dependable, safe, and well-maintained tools.
 Sure, the Respect matters.
 What you respect is their ability to productively employ the tools.
 The ones that take as good care of your tools as their own become the ones you want keep working.
 In turn, they want to keep working for you.
 These are often the most willing to train more apprentices do accomplish more and better work.